jmassengille/ModelMapper/README.md

 }
 ```

-This example shows how ThreatLens ingests a system description (like a CMDB entry) and outputs a STRIDE-based threat model with controls that mitigate identified risks, tying each control back to a specific component.
+This example shows how ModelMapper ingests a system description (like a CMDB entry) and outputs a STRIDE-based threat model with controls that mitigate identified risks, tying each control back to a specific component.

 ---